-These activities prove that Blouberg is rich in mineral resources as we part of the BIC northern limb and soon the tide of poverty would be turned.
-We plan to convene the LED summit to share ideas with the economists and experts in mining area.
+These activities prove that Blouberg is rich in mineral resources and soon the tide of poverty would be turned.
+The council would soon convene the LED and mining summit to deliberate extensively on how mining and other businesses would grow the economy of the municipality and reduce unemployment.